 - 5 MA seminars

-The selection of a track is thus possible in the main subject (90KP) and the monomaster (120KP).
+The selection of a track is thus possible in the minor (90KP) and the monomaster (120KP).
 Only the designation of one track is possible.

 By completing the Master's thesis, students learn how to work on scientific topics.
 In addition to the expertise in an area, they also have to draw on important competences such as independent working, analysis and endurance.
 Depending on the content of the Master's thesis, the chosen topic can also be a stepping stone into the professional life - whether in research or the economy.

-From HS 2013 on it will be possible for you to be able to take internships completed outside or within the university as an MA seminar (6 credits).
-Internships completed before the semester start date can not be calculated retrospectively.
-The specific conditions for crediting can be found here (German only).
+It is possible for you to credit internships completed outside or within the university as an MA seminar (6 credits).
+Internships completed before the semester start cannot be credited retrospectively.
+The specific conditions for the crediting can be found here (German only).

-As of HS 2013, a so-called monomaster can be completed in Political science.
-This means that 120 credit points of political science are studied without ancillary subjects.
+Political science can also be studied at our University in the so-called "monomaster".
+This means that 120 credit points of Political Science are studied without other subjects.
 This provides a particularly strong focus on the field of Political Science.